Engee documentation

 Details

-The angular position estimates are a real column vector whose length is determined by the parameter Maximum number of estimates.
+Estimates of the angular position are a real column vector, the length of which is determined by the parameter Maximum number of estimates.

 Data types